th-rpy/widgets-exp/README.md

-# widgets-exp
+# .
-- +AL: Reviewed the Key Performance Indicators (KPIs) for water removal.
-Discovered that certain bundles contain an unusually high amount of water.
-Verified the calculations and identified that the issue originates from the packtallys data.

-- Upon examining the effecto data for the invalid bundles, found instances of duplicate packtallys data for a single bundle.
-Decided to compile a list of effecto IDs corresponding to the invalid packs.

-- Developed code to list out the effecto IDs of the invalid bundles and stored them in an Excel file.

-- Reviewed the average push rate KPI values and removed a filter from the push rate calculation.
-After eliminating the filter, encountered negative values.
-Upon analyzing the code, determined that these issues were related to the calculation of start dates and end dates.

-- Commenced improving the start and end date calculation by incorporating a function to determine the end date for bundles with invalid position data.

-- Tested the improvement by generating a CSV file. +AL validated the results, confirming their accuracy.

-- Executed the code in a test bench to update the dates.
-Although the dates were correct, they were not updated in kmslive 1!

-- Implemented code for daily KPIs temperature grouping.

-- Developed code for alerts, specifically for codes 4011, 4021, and 4031.

-- Modified certain parameters in alert 3111 and made changes to the code of other alerts.

-- Generated a CSV file containing alerts and obtained numerous entries.
-To ensure accuracy, verification with +AL was necessary.

-- Resolved a bug in the SQL function importation for black box events.

-- Initiated the process of writing code to import all black box files.

-- Added the signal red ID to the sign name for displaying the complete signal name during data viewing.
-Pushed the code.
+-

++AL: A solution was found to update the dates for bundles in kmslive 1.
+The end and start dates were manually changed to random dates within the original range.
+This allowed for the subsequent update with the correct dates.
+After running the code to re-extract and update the dates, the changes were successfully applied to kmslive1.
+The next step is to update the dates on the production side.

+Following the correction of the dates, the calculation for the average push rate KPI was re-run, resulting in the removal of negative values.

+An investigation was conducted to identify the cause of consistently lower fill rate values in the daily KPIs over the past few days.
+It was discovered that the volume, length, and package number KPIs had issues.
+After fixing the problems and re-running the code, the values were corrected and the updated code was pushed.

++AL: The list of invalid effecto IDs has been shared for the necessary fixes.
+The removal values for water have now been corrected.

+Furthermore, a script was completed to import all black box events and the importation process was improved.
+As a result, all black box events are now successfully stored in the database